dpow34/sudoku_solver/README.md

-Sudoku Instructions:
+Instructions:

 Simply you must fill each spot on the board with a number 1-9, without repeating any numbers in every row, column, and 3x3 block (inside thicker lines on board).
 For more about the rules visit https://www.learn-sudoku.com/sudoku-rules.html.

-To run sudoku.py on repl.it:
+To run sudoku.py:

+**Note repl.it output window cuts off the bottom 1/3rd of Sudoku board.
+For best results, run locally.

 1. Open the repl.it link (https://repl.it/@powdrild/Sudoku#main.py)

 2. Click run at the top.
+May have to click run twice if first time running pygame on repl.it (not sure why).

 3. You will be shown a sudoku board on the screen.
+Sudoku board GUI will be cutoff on top on repl.it (doens't occur on local machine) for some reason but should be able to see everything still.

 4. Press Enter to solve/verify the Sudoku board.
 If solving, all solved numbers will be in green.
 The program will then tell you whether the board is solved/verified or incorrect/unsolvable.